 Electric heating with built in smart thermostats and over heating devices have the capability of maintaining the temperature to an accurate set point.
 Even for un – occupied rooms the electric radiator can be set at a low temperature reducing the effects of dampness, condensations and damage to properties.
 The electric radiator can be used in all rooms unlike storage heating where they are not permitted in bedrooms as they are required to be on while the occupants sleep.
 The electric radiator does not emit harmful emissions into the air like storage heaters or panel heaters do.
 The electric radiator emits healthy radiant heat into the room like a convention wet system radiator resulting in a healthy lifestyle.

 Over the last few years there have been significant changes to electric heating systems controls.
 Electric heating with built in sensitive thermostatic controls allows the radiator to quickly adapt to changes in the room temperature.
 The electric radiator can essentially be consider as a zoned heating system.
-Ecovolt limited has designed the JouleTherm Heating System in a way that all our radiators can communicate wirelessly to a central touchscreen controller (JS10/2).
-The JS10/2 controller has the capability of controlling up to 40 JouleTherm radiators over 5 zones.
+Ecovolt limited has designed their heating system in a way that all our radiators can communicate wirelessly to a central touchscreen controller (JS10/2).
+The JS10/2 controller has the capability of controlling up to 40 JTR radiators over 5 zones.
 From one central point you can configure each individual radiator to whatever temperature you want or you can group control all the radiators linked.
-This is a breakthrough in the electric heating market and exclusive to the JouleTherm electric heating range and Ecovolt.

 To begin with storage heating was a good reliable solution for builders and developers to install them in apartments, offices, shops, homes, right around the country.
 Why?
 Price!!
 It was also easier for the developer to complete the projects without having to install a full gas or oil wet system.
 The problem is, storage heating is so un – reliable and difficult to control.
 Below are some facts about typical storage heating and the running costs associated with them.